kevinkid135/LoLChestChecker/README.md

 	* If there has been a game won in the past 22 hours, I will need to check IP earned.

 ### Personal Goals with this project:
-* Creatae a usable and functional website
+* Create a usable and functional website
 * Apply constant code refractoring to maintain clean and readbale code that is easily maintained in later stages
 * Learn to work with an API (riot API)
 * Have a high quality assurance